What Is Thai Peanut Sauce?

 FAQ

-The best thai peanut sauce recipe for satay is made with coconut milk, red curry paste, ground roasted peanuts, palm sugar, tamarind, and fish sauce.
-It is cooked on the stovetop — not blended cold — and the curry paste is bloomed in coconut cream before anything else goes in.
-That step is what separates a real Nam Jim Satay from a jar of peanut sauce with coconut added at the end.
+The best Thai peanut sauce recipe for satay is made with coconut milk, red curry paste, natural peanut butter, palm sugar, fresh lime juice, and fish sauce.
+It is cooked on the stovetop, not blended cold, and simmered until the flavors come together into one thing.
+That cooking step is what separates a real Nam Jim Satay from a jar of peanut sauce with coconut added at the end.

 Yes.
 Make it the day before.
-The sauce improves overnight as the peanuts give their oil to the coconut milk and the tamarind softens into the fat.
+The sauce improves overnight as the peanut butter gives its oil to the coconut milk and the flavors settle into each other.
 Store it in the refrigerator in a sealed jar.
 Reheat gently on the stovetop with a tablespoon or two of warm water, stirring until it comes back together.

 Up to five days in a sealed container.
 The flavor deepens each day.
 On day one it is good.
 On day two it is better.
 By day three, the peanuts and coconut milk have become one thing.
 Reheat gently each time and stir well before serving.